sejal-kale/Code-Sync-app/README.md

 If you still see ⚠️ Editor ref is NULL, tell me what the logs show!
 3️⃣ If it's still not working, check your EditorPage.js

-Make sure socketRef is correctly passed as a prop.

 pen Developer Console (F12 → Console)
 2️⃣ Look for these logs and find where it stops: